 Business Structures are tangible “things” that aid Professionalisation and Best Practice by providing more clarity, substance, formality, authority and discipline to business operations.

 Business Structures come in two forms: (1) Bodies; and (2) Documents.

 Family Business Structures (1) – Bodies

 Board of Directors

-The Board of Directors of a company is its supreme governance and strategic decision-making body.
-It’s primarily responsible for strategic thinking, corporate governance, risk management, reputational protection and executive / operational supervision.
+The Board of Directors is the company’s supreme governance and strategic decision-making body.
+It’s primarily responsible for strategic planning, corporate governance, risk management, senior executive performance review, reputational protection and executive supervision.

 Senior Executive Team (“SET”)

-Some families and businesses like to have a small inner circle of one or more highly trusted senior executives who are usually well informed about sensitive family and business issues.
+The SET is a small inner circle of highly trusted senior executives who are usually well informed about sensitive family and business issues.